erioluwabus-glitch/avap-support-bot/STUDENT_USER_GUIDE.md

 3. Your question is forwarded to the support team
 4. You'll receive an answer in your DM

+**Smart Question Answering:**
+- **FAQ Matching:** If your question matches our FAQ database, you'll get an instant answer!
+- **Previous Answers:** If someone asked a similar question before (80%+ similarity), you'll get that answer automatically!
+- **AI Assistance:** For new questions, our AI provides helpful responses
+- **Admin Support:** Complex questions are forwarded to admins for personalized help

 **Question tips:**
 - Be specific and clear
 - Include context if needed